TomChothia/TrainSecurity/README.txt

 Photos: pictures of spoofing the speed, the device and ETBN.

-JournalPaper.pdf: The draft of a journal paper that has been submitted to an engineering journal.
-This journal paper will appear after the conference paper, and cite the conference paper as previous work.

 MonitorRiskJustifications.pdf: A justification of the risks for the mointer train network.